Nathanmaas/togo/readme.md

-This is a Seattle search using the yelp api
+togo is your place to search for places you want to go to and make lists of those places for future reference.

+togo utilizes api's from google maps and yelp